akhanalcs/sharepoint/README.md

 <img width="400" alt="image" src="screenshots/sharepoint-link.png">

-Make sure you're logged in using your Microsoft 365 account.
+Make sure you're logged in using your Microsoft 365 account to use SharePoint.

 ### Microsoft Forms
 2 ways to create forms: